 Group 2 - If there is leakage coming from these front areas, continue with the next inspection group.

-- When looking at the front, is the coolant dripping continuously down on the front of the engine the front of the engine oil pan while car is running?
+2. When looking at the front, is the coolant dripping continuously down on the front of the engine oil pan while the car is running?

-2. If the coolant is dripping continuously while the engine is running, put the vehicle in the service position.
-Remove the serpentine belt and both timing belt engine covers to inspect the following areas.
+5. If the coolant is dripping continuously while the engine is running, put the vehicle in the service position and remove the serpentine belt and both timing belt engine covers to inspect the following areas.

 IMPORTANT NOTE: At this stage, please don't be quick to assume the Audi VW water pump is bad.
 It still could be one of the three common reasons noted in the following section.

 Group 3 - Check the thermostat housing for leaks.

 1. On some models this housing is made of plastic.
 There may be a hairline crack, almost invisible to the eye, that has developed due to the cover being removed and then reinstalled during thermostat replacement.

 2. Was the thermostat installed in the right direction, and not backward?